Smartwatches? Not at this time, say wary Swiss

 "We don't want to do anything that doesn't add value for the customer, we're not interested in launching a gadget watch," Thiebaud said.

-Family-owned Patek Philippe and La Montre Hermes, the watch unit of luxury goods group Hermes International SA (HRMS.PA), don't see smartwatches as a threat for their business, their heads said.
+Family-owned Patek Philippe and La Montre Hermes, the watch unit of luxury goods group Hermes International SA, don't see smartwatches as a threat for their business, their heads said.

 Both Patek's Thierry Stern and Hermes' Luc Perramond said their target market was different from the young buyers who might be looking for something to wear on their wrists.